yfujis/yfujis.github.io/_pages/home.md

 Hi, you've reached the homepage of Yuki Fujishima!

-I'm a junior resident at Kyushu University Hospital (April, 2021 ~) and also research at the Department of Psychiatry.
+I'm a junior resident at Kyushu University Hospital and also research at the Department of Psychiatry.

 Research Interest: Fear & Anxiety, Survival Circuit, Neural Oscillation, Neural Ensemble